nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/quick-start-series/choosing-how-to-import-data-in-the-nuxeo-platform.md

 Blobs are directly read on the server side FileSystem.

 </td></tr><tr><td colspan="1">Post import tasks</td><td colspan="1">May need to restart full text indexing.
-May need to restart process for listeners that were by-passed .</td><td colspan="1">In a lot of cases, the full text indexing is deactivated during processing, as well as other slow processes like video conversation, thumbnails generation, etc. After import, these processes need to be restarted.</td></tr></tbody></table>{{#> panel heading="For more information"}}
+May need to restart process for listeners that were by-passed .</td><td colspan="1">In a lot of cases, the full text indexing is deactivated during processing, as well as other slow processes like video conversation, thumbnails generation, etc. After import, these processes need to be restarted.</td></tr></tbody></table>{{#> panel heading='For more information'}}

 *   [Nuxeo Bulk Document Importer Developer Documentation]({{page page='nuxeo-bulk-document-importer'}})